 LC partners with national nonprofit in support of low-income, first-generation students

-PINEVILLE, La. - Louisiana College has partnered with nonprofit Strive for College to strengthen college opportunities for low-income, first-generation college students.
+PINEVILLE, La.
+(Louisiana College) - Louisiana College has partnered with nonprofit Strive for College to strengthen college opportunities for low-income, first-generation college students.

 By becoming a Strive for College Partner, LC has demonstrated a commitment to enrolling and graduating low-income and first-generation college students and through Strive’s programs will promote and strengthen their campus programs and support services for these students.